Richard Claude Critchett1

 Sir George Montague Critchett, 2nd Bt. was born on 7 June 1884.1 He was the son of Sir George Anderson Critchett, 1st Bt. and Agnes Anne Dunphie.2 He married Innes Wiehe, daughter of Colonel Francis George Archibald Wiehe, on 27 October 1914.1 He died on 30 May 1941 at age 56.1

-Sir George Montague Critchett, 2nd Bt. usually went by his middle name of Montague.1 He was educated at Harrow School, Harrow on the Hill, London, England.1 He was educated at Clare College, Cambridge University, Cambridge, Cambridgeshire, England.1 He was in Lord Chamberlain's Office, St. James's Palace, and was the State Invitation Assistant after 1912.1 He gained the rank of Lieutenant in the service of the 3rd Battalion, Oxfordshire and Buckinghamshire Light Infantry.1 He fought in the First World War.1 He gained the rank of Captain in the service of the Territorial Army Reserve.1 He succeeded to the title of 2nd Baronet Critchett, of Harley Street, London [U.K., 1908] on 9 February 1925.1 He was invested as a Member, Royal Victorian Order (M.V.O.) in 1932 5th Class.1 He was invested as a Officer, Most Venerable Order of the Hospital of St. John of Jerusalem (O.St.J.).1
+Sir George Montague Critchett, 2nd Bt. usually went by his middle name of Montague.1 He was educated at Harrow School, Harrow, London, EnglandG.1 He was educated at Clare College, Cambridge University, Cambridge, Cambridgeshire, EnglandG.1 He was in Lord Chamberlain's Office, St. James's Palace, and was the State Invitation Assistant after 1912.1 He gained the rank of Lieutenant in the 3rd Battalion, Oxfordshire and Buckinghamshire Light Infantry.1 He fought in the First World War.1 He gained the rank of Captain in the Territorial Army Reserve.1 He succeeded as the 2nd Baronet Critchett, of Harley Street, London [U.K., 1908] on 9 February 1925.1 He was appointed Member, Royal Victorian Order (M.V.O.) in 1932 5th Class.1 He was appointed Officer, Most Venerable Order of the Hospital of St. John of Jerusalem (O.St.J.)1

 Child of Sir George Montague Critchett, 2nd Bt. and Innes Wiehe